H-3 Nonimmigrant Trainee or Special Education Exchange Visitor

 A training program may not be approved which:

 - Deals in generalities with no fixed schedule, objectives or means of evaluation;

 - Is incompatible with the nature of the petitioner’s business or enterprise;

 - Is on behalf of a alien who already possess substantial training and expertise in the proposed field of training;

 - Is in a field in which it is unlikely that the knowledge or skill will be used outside the United States;

 - Will result in productive employment beyond that which is incidental and necessary to the training;

-- Is designed to recruit and train foreign nationals for the ultimate staffing of domestic operations in the United States;
+- Is designed to recruit and train aliens for the ultimate staffing of domestic operations in the United States;

 - Does not establish that the petitioner has the physical plant and sufficiently trained manpower to provide the training specified; or